CS340-21/ResumeGenerator/FINALREPORT.md

 ## ***II***.
 Customer Value

-The main demographic for a resume generator program is going to be unemployeed people seeking employment.
+The main demographic for a resume generator program is unemployed people seeking employment.
 Most people in this class will be in this demographic at some point in the next two years.
 This demographic values
 - A clean looking product
 - An intuitive GUI
 - Low time commitment
 - Free tools

+All of which our program offers!

 There were no changes from the original project proposal.